Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Distributional models, methods of estimation and testing

 In Table ~\ref{tab:dist} we provide a summary of the methods utilized for each of the distributions.
-This table shows the distributions and methods used for volume data on level 1 of the LOB for each of the six assets: 5YTN, BOBL, SP500, NIKKEI, GOLD and SILVER.
+This table shows the distributions and methods used for volume data on level one of the LOB for each of the six assets: 5YTN, BOBL, SP500, NIKKEI, GOLD and SILVER.
 For each asset we consider varying time resolutions of 1 second, 2 seconds, 5 seconds and 10 seconds across each trading day in 2010.
-The discussion that follows will provide insight into the dynamics of the parameters over time, varying resolutions, different estimation methodologies and associated implementation issues.
-A diagramatic representation of results will be provided for each distribution for one asset only, with full results available for all assets in Technical \ref{EstimationResultsAdditional5YrTNOTE}, Technical \ref{EstimationResultsAdditionalBOBL}, Technical \ref{EstimationResultsAdditionalMiniSP500}, Technical \ref{EstimationResultsAdditionalNIKKEI}, Technical \ref{EstimationResultsAdditionalGOLD} and Technical \ref{EstimationResultsAdditionalSILVER}.
-All technical details relating to the processing of the data and the estimation equations and numerical procedures undertaken can be obtained in the following subsections.
+The discussion that follows will provide insight into the dynamics of the parameters over time, varying time resolutions, different estimation methodologies and associated implementation issues.
+In particular we provide details of several less well known but efficient and statistically robust approaches.